 An abdominal aortic aneurysm (AAA) rarely causes significant symptoms until it reaches a critical stage or ruptures.
 If you're at risk of developing an AAA or have any possible symptoms, the highly skilled vascular surgeons at University Vascular can help.
-At their locations in Watkinsville and Gainesville, Georgia, they can promptly screen, diagnose, and effectively treat your AAA.
+At their location in Watkinsville, Georgia, they can promptly screen, diagnose, and effectively treat your AAA.
 Call the office nearest you or book an appointment online today.

 An abdominal aortic aneurysm (AAA) is a serious condition affecting the aorta, a large artery that runs from your heart, down your chest, and into your abdomen.
 An abdominal aortic aneurysm occurs in this final section of the aorta.